mikewest/deprecating-document-domain/README.md

 Accepting the post-Spectre threat model means that we must begin work in earnest to unblock origin-level process isolation by removing the `document.domain` setter from the platform, sooner rather than later.
 Given its broad usage, an iterative approach to removal seems reasonable.

-We can begin with simple subsetting: the setter should be disabled in the presence of `Cross-Origin-Opener-Policy` headers, as it already is for `Origin-Isolation` and `crossOriginIsolated` documents.
+We can begin with simple subsetting: the setter's effect on a origin's [domain](https://html.spec.whatwg.org/#concept-origin-domain) should be a no-op in the presence of `Cross-Origin-Opener-Policy` headers, as it already is for `Origin-Isolation` and `crossOriginIsolated` documents.

-Beyond that, note that web developers are able to opt-out of `document.domain` usage via the [`document-domain` Feature Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Feature-Policy/document-domain).
-This provides a clean ratcheting mechanism we could use to reduce usage over time, by changing the policy's default allowlist from `*` to `'none'` (after some period of appropriate developer-facing messaging in places like browsers' developer console and Lighthouse).
-This allowlist change would disable `document.domain` by default, but allow developers to opt back into it by setting an explicit `Feature-Policy: document-domain 'src'` header, which allows us to track usage via HTTP Archive and browser telemetry, and to make appropriate decisions about a document's process when committing it.
+Following that, we can create a ratcheting deprecation mechanism by introducing a `document-domain` Document Policy configuration point, with a default value of `false` (after an appropriate period of developer-facing messaging in places like browsers developer console, Lighthouse, etc).
+This policy would similarly disable `document.domain` by default, while still providing developers the ability to opt-into insecurity by sending an explicit `Document-Policy: document-domain` header along with their response.
+This explicit opt-in will allow us to track usage via HTTP Archive and browser telemetry, and to make appropriate decisions about a document's process when committing a navigation.

 As we reduce usage over time, we can strengthen this initial shift by requiring additional opt-in.
 Enterprise policies and reverse origin trials come to mind as subsequent milestones.

-_Note that the Feature Policy opt-out currently causes the setter to throw; a no-op might be more compatible._

 ## FAQ

+### Who needs to opt-into the `document-domain` Document Policy?

+Any page that wishes to set `document.domain` will need to opt-into the ability to do so by sending `Document-Policy: document-domain`.
+This includes both top-level documents that wish to synchronously script each other, as well as frames that wish to opt-into the same relaxed security posture.

 ### What should developers use instead?